12 best baby baths: bath reducers, bath tubs, shower & tummy tub

 You need an ergonomic baby bath that makes bathing easier for both you and your little angel.
 After testing, I have found the ones that are easy to use (not only for you, but also for example by grandparents or other family members who want to help!) and which don't hurt your back.

-Preferably you would like one that is also beautiful and hip; That is why we have searched for the best and the coolest baby baths for you!
+You prefer one that is also beautiful and hip; That is why we have probably searched for the best and the coolest for you baby baths!